s4ke/Master-Thesis/src/md/041-futures.md

 should allow nodes to communicate directly with each other.
 Eden already provides
 \enquote{remote data} that enable this [@AlGo03a,@Dieterle2010].
 But as we want code using our DSL to be implementation agnostic, we have to wrap this concept.
-We do this with the `Future` type class (Fig. \ref{fig:future}).
-A `conf` parameter is required here as well, but only so that Haskells type system allows us to have multiple Future implementations imported at once without breaking any dependencies similar to what we did with the `ArrowParallel` type class earlier:
+We do this with the `Future` type class:

 ~~~~ {.haskell}
 class Future fut a conf | a conf -> fut where